v-eraw/v-eraw.github.io/_pages/about.md

 title: "About"
 ---

-Hi, welcome to my about page.
+Hi, welcome to my short about page.
 Thanks for visiting!
 Here are some random facts about me.

 I like:

 - books
 - kombucha
 - coffee
-- going to disneyland too often T_T
+- going to disneyland

 I dislike:

-- misunderstandings
-- burned toast
-- personality quizzes
+- nothing much